chin-herng/chin-herng.github.io/_sources/teaching.rst.txt

 .. note::

   Special thanks to `Tan Chee Xiang <https://www.linkedin.com/in/palloncx/>`_ for suggesting the idea of a random testimonial generator.
-You can find the full list of testimonials in my GitHub repository.
+You can find the full list of testimonials in my `GitHub repository <https://github.com/chin-herng/chin-herng.github.io/blob/main/docs/_static/testimonials.json>`_.

 Effectiveness
 -------------